RobertDober/Forwarder19/README.md

 # Forwarder19

-This implementation is for, and needs Ruby 1.9.2 or later.
+This implementation is for, and needs, Ruby 1.9.2 or later.
 For Ruby 1.8.7 please see https://github.com/RobertDober/Forwarder.

 ## Abstract